pagalvin/tsbook/chapter05_AdvancedTypes.md

 <iframe width="728" height="408" src="https://www.youtube.com/embed/fNtcCTeMAhQ" frameborder="0" allowfullscreen></iframe>

-**video: chapter 5, complex types: already exists, https://www.youtube.com/embed/fNtcCTeMAhQ
+(Depending on how you're reading the book, you may not be able to see the video.
+In that case, [try clicking here](https://youtu.be/fNtcCTeMAhQ) or use the following URL in your favorite web browser: https://youtu.be/fNtcCTeMAhQ)

 When I changed Author from `string` to `string[]`, I invalidated every instance of every book model in the code.
 I can't run a successful build until I fix it.
 I still have a potentially tricky refactoring task on my hands - after all, I still need to fix every place in the code that references Author.
 However, the compiler won't let me miss any of those changes.
 That is powerful stuff.

 ### Nested Objects and Interfaces

 Although `BookModel` is technically a complex object, it's not _very_ complex.
 Let's spice things up and take another look at "Author."
 We've already refactored the model to account for multiple authors.
 Authors are normal people, just like the rest of us, and in the United States and elsewhere, they usually have both a first and last name.
-In addition, authors _love_ feedback[^6][^7].
+In addition, authors _love_ feedback.
 To this end, we want the author's preferred email for feedback.

 This next bit of code shows the new `AuthorModel` and refactors `BookModel` to use it.